TsukiCU/CSAPP/labs/bomb/defuse_manual.md

 One of the possible solution is ***ionefg***

 !!!!
 We are so close to defuse this bomb !!!!
+(After I look into phase_6 I found that I was not even half way there.)

 ## phase 6

+***This one is fucking crazy.***

+The first double-loop tells us The key should be 6 integers, and is consisted of 1 to 6, but we don't know the order.

+You know what, I'm not in the mood of writing this manual after staring at screen for the whole afternoon.
+I will do this some time later.